At a Glance

 Special Features:

-The restored 1898 Monkton Train Station, at Mile 7, serves as a museum, gift shop, and Ranger Station.
-It’s a great place to learn about the history of the Northern Central Railway.
-The Monkton Station is open from 9 am to 4 pm Wednesdays to Sundays from Memorial Day to Labor Day, and weekends only in September. ■ The Sparks Bank Nature Center, which features interpretive displays and family activities, is located in Sparks at Mile 3.5.
-It’s open from 11 am to 6 pm each Sunday between Memorial Day and Labor Day.
+• The restored Monkton Train Station, at Mile 7 (1820 Monkton Road, Monkton, MD 21111), serves as a museum, gift shop, and Ranger Station.
+It was built in 1898 and is a great place to learn about the history of the Northern Central Railway.
+The Monkton Station is open from 9 am to 4 pm Saturday and Sunday from Memorial Day weekend through Labor Day.

 Parking: